The Impact of Autism on the Family

 And she was surprised.

-She said something that struck a chord with me – something that those of us with children on the spectrum intuitively ‘get’ because we live and breathe it each day – but something that isn’t talked about much outside of our close-knit circles.
+She said something that struck a chord with me – something that those of us parents with children (young children, teens and adult children) on the spectrum intuitively ‘get’ because we live and breathe it each day – but something that isn’t talked about much outside of our close-knit circles.

 ‘I don’t get it,’ she said.
 ‘Why isn’t there more information out there?’

-The amount of stress a family goes through when a member is on the spectrum is significant.
+The amount of stress a family goes through when a loved one has autism is significant.

 But it doesn’t stop at just stress.

-‘So if the world doesn’t understand what the entire family goes through, they can’t possibly understand what the child with autism is going through, right?’ she continued.
+‘So if the world doesn’t understand what the entire family goes through, they can’t possibly understand what the person with autism is going through, right?’ she continued.

 Absolutely, I thought.